When Search Goes Wrong: Red-Teaming Web-Augmented Large Language Models: Methodology

-We adopt supervised fine-tuning (SFT)~\cite{dong2023abilities} to train a generic LLM into a specialized adversarial query generator.
-Benefit from the curated adversarial search pairs in WebSearch-Harm, the model acquires the ability to generate more realistic, diverse, and potent adversarial search queries, thereby improving the overall scalability and consistency of our red-teaming framework.
+\textbf{Supervised Fine-tuning for Web Search} We adopt supervised fine-tuning (SFT)~\cite{dong2023abilities} to train a generic LLM into a specialized adversarial query generator.
+Benefiting from the curated adversarial search pairs in WebSearch-Harm, the model acquires the ability to generate more realistic, diverse, and potent adversarial search queries, thereby improving the overall scalability and consistency of our red-teaming framework.